infinyon/http-source-connector/README.md

 Read HTTP Responses given input HTTP request configuration options and produce them to Fluvio topics.

-Supports both polling of atomic endpoints and streaming of HTTP responses when given the `stream` configuration option.
+Supports polling of atomic endpoints, streaming of HTTP responses and connecting to websocket endpoints.
-When polling, an `interval` configuration option is accepted.
-When streaming a `delimiter` configuration option, which defaults to `'\n'`, is accepted.
+Polling periodically makes requests to HTTP endpoints.
+Each response is treated as a record, with the time between requests controlled by `interval`.
+Streaming Processes HTTP responses as data streams.
+Records are emitted for each encountered delimiter character (controlled by `stream`, '\n' by default).
+Websocket Establishes connections to websocket endpoints.
+Records are emitted for each incoming message received over the websocket connection.

 Supports HTTP/1.0, HTTP/1.1, HTTP/2.0 protocols.